PoissonJ/image-gallery/javascript/README.md

 ### Tests
 This Angular 2 template is a modified version of https://github.com/antonybudianto/angular2-starter which includes tests for the the included components.
-To run these test, simply run `npm run test`.
+To run these tests, simply run `npm run test`.

 For the image gallery part of the project, I included a simple e2e test.
 You can run just the e2e tests by running `npm run e2e`.
 This test is located in `src/test/e2e/home/home.spec.ts`